tarik-besic/tarik-besic/README.md

 - 👀 I’m a Software Developer
 - 📫 How to reach me?
 - 📧 email: tarikbesic@protonmail.com
-- 💻 Technologies I use are: React, Node/Express, MySql, MongoDB and Typescript :)
+- 💻 Technologies I work with are: Next.js, React, Node/Express, MySql, MongoDB :)

 <!---